 2) Submit an Application

-You may submit your child’s application online at anytime.
-The deadline for first-round decisions is January 31, 2017.
+You may submit your child’s application online at any time.
+The deadline for first-round decisions is January 31, 2018.

 In addition, for children entering grades 1–7, a completed teacher recommendation form and most recent report card/test scores are needed.

 3) Schedule a visit with our Head of School

 Prospective parents attend a small group gathering with Sister Maureen Glavin, Head of School.
 These gatherings are an opportunity to discuss what is attracting you to the Academy, what your hopes are for your family and a chance to chat about our school/parent partnership.

 4) Attend a Screening